aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/vba-project/export-vba-certificate-to-file-or-stream/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells allows you to export VBA Digital Certificate to stream such as file or memory stream.
+Aspose.Cells allows you to export a VBA Digital Certificate to a stream such as a file or memory stream.
 You can access the raw data of the VBA digital certificate using the [**VbaProject.certRawData**](https://reference.aspose.com/cells/javascript-cpp/vbaproject/#certRawData--) property.

 {{% /alert %}}

 ## **Export VBA Certificate to File or Stream in JavaScript**

 Please see the following sample code that saves the raw data of the VBA Certificate into a file.
-You can download the [sample excel file used in this code](5115031.xlsm) from the provided link.
+You can download the [sample Excel file used in this code](5115031.xlsm) from the provided link.

 ```html
 <!DOCTYPE html>